 4. You should be honest with yourself about the value of your product/service, and not pitch yourself either too high or too low.

 Next up was Michael Lee from the Brighton Savoy.
 Michael is one of the most savvy operators in Melbourne.
 He regularly goes overseas to discover the latest wedding trends – these typically arrive in Australia the following season.
 He radiates tremendous energy and enthusiasm, and clearly loves what he does.
-I also find him quite self-effacing and humble.
+He’s also quite self-effacing and humble.

 He began by describing a meeting he had 15 years ago with reps from The Yellow Pages, with whom his business was spending many thousands of dollars in print advertising.
 He raised the spectre of the internet in the meeting, and was told by the reps that it was “a fad” that would pass.
 This got a laugh from everyone in the room.